Technologicat/setup-template-cython/README.md

 exclude test/testing_an_idea.py
 ```

 In this example, the argument on each line is a shellglob.
-Relative paths start from the directory where `setup.py` and `MANIFEST.in` are located.
+In `MANIFEST.in`, relative paths start from the directory where `setup.py` and `MANIFEST.in` are located.

 The set of files included by `MANIFEST.in` can also be [marked for installation](http://blog.cykerway.com/posts/2016/10/14/install-package-data-with-setuptools.html) (which implies also binary distribution), via setting `include_package_data = True` in the parameters to `setup()`.
 This requires that any files to be installed reside inside a Python package, so that they will have a location to install into.
 This can be used e.g. for binary data files that your library uses internally.